What is Army ROTC?

 Nursing Scholarships are available to those who qualify.
 Find out more information about the Army ROTC Nursing Program.

-In order to become a Cadet once enrolled in the military science courses, you must submit the following completed forms to the ROTC Human Resources Office (Memorial Hall Room 1123D) which are provided by your instructor once you enroll in class.
+In order to become a Cadet once enrolled in the military science course, you must submit the following completed forms to the ROTC Human Resources Office (Memorial Hall Room 1123D) which are provided by your instructor once you enroll in class.
 These documents will be provided to you on the first day of class.

 - Cadet Enrollment Record (Cadet Command Form 139-R)